Galapagos Island Hopping: San Cristóbal, Isabela and Santa Cruz

 Return and lunch in a local farm where we can also watch Isabela Giant Tortoises ambling slowly around.
 In the afternoon return to Puerto Villamil and our hotel

-Volcano hike notes: You’ll be walking 2-4 hours with frequent rest stops and a lunch break.
+Volcano hike notes: You’ll be walking 2-4 hours with frequent rest stops.
 From the National Park checkpoint, there’s about a 45-minute walk uphill to the rim of the volcano.
 The trail around the rim has only slight up and downs with a few short steep inclines.
 The lava fields of Volcan Chico are uneven and rocky in areas.

 The path in and out is dirt: if it’s been raining, it could be muddy.
 There’s one proper bathroom at the beginning of the trail.
 The majority of walking is on level terrain.
 If you have weak ankles, use athletic braces and wear hiking boots.
 If you have knee trouble, bring a hiking pole or two.
 This is a non-technical hike.